-As part of the tools for retaining executive management (at high market risk), a deferred variable remuneration was introduced for the CEO linked to the achievement of the economic-financial results of the Group in the years 2019, 2020 and 2021.
-The relative maximum economic value for the three-year reference period will be 113.33% of the RAL, with payout scheduled for the end of the 2021 financial year, upon approval of the associated financial statements by the Shareholders' Meeting, and on the condition that it is still in service for all intents and purposes in the Group companies as of that date.
+Following the resolution of the Board of Directors on 24 June 2020, a deferred variable remuneration was introduced for the Executive Chairman which is correlated to the achievement of the Group's economic and financial results in the financial years 2020, 2021 and 2022.
+The relative maximum economic value for the three-year reference period is 120% of December 2022 fixed compensation with pay-out scheduled for the end of the 2022 financial year, upon approval of the associated financial statements by the Shareholders' Meeting and on the condition that, at that date, he has retained his positions with the Group companies for all intents and purposes.